 It’s also important that you have hands-on lessons about online research, going over specific searches to show students the process of finding the right information.
 Many students (and adults) tend to want to use the first sources of information they find.
 They need to learn the importance of patience and determination to keep on trying rather than just advanced search techniques that help them find information as fast as possible.

 Learning shortcuts is important, but knowing when those shortcuts have paid off is even more important.
-With that, check out these 10 tips for helping students search for—and effectively use—online information for classwork.
+With that, check out these 9 tips for helping students search for—and effectively use—online information for their classwork.